ReactiveCocoa/ReactiveSwift/README.md

 🎉 [Getting Started](#getting-started)

 ## What is ReactiveSwift?
-__ReactiveSwift__ offers composable, declaractive and flexible primitives that are built around the grand concept of ___streams of values over time___.
-These primitives can be used to uniformly represent common Cocoa and generic programming patterns that are fundementally an act of observation, e.g.:
+__ReactiveSwift__ offers composable, declarative and flexible primitives that are built around the grand concept of ___streams of values over time___.
+These primitives can be used to uniformly represent common Cocoa and generic programming patterns that are fundamentally an act of observation, e.g.:

  * Delegate methods
  * Callback blocks